 $50 x (1.25+1+2) or 212.5 points on everything else.

 This is a total of 624 points, because Ulta will remove the extra 0.5 on each subset.

-In the scenario at the top of the earning points section, I mentioned an order where someone has $140 in charges, with a $10 coupon, and a $125 point redemption.
-What happens if that customer had multipliers?
+In the scenario below someone has $140 in charges, with a $10 coupon, and a $125 point redemption.
+What happens if that customer had a multiplier?
 Let’s say she was a Platinum member.
 To keep it simple, she has one 5x point multiplier on Lancome.
 Of her $140 in charges, $70 is Lancome and $70 comes from other brands.